Michael Bublé: Early life and musical beginnings

 Bublé grew up listening to his grandfather's collection of jazz records and credits his grandfather in encouraging his love for jazz music.
 "My grandfather was really my best friend growing up.
 He was the one who opened me up to a whole world of music that seemed to have been passed over by my generation.
 Although I like rock and roll and modern music, the first time my granddad played me the Mills Brothers, something magical happened.
 The lyrics were so romantic, so real, the way a song should be for me.
 It was like seeing my future flash before me.
 I wanted to be a singer and I knew that this was the music that I wanted to sing."

 Bublé never stopped believing he would become a star but admitted he was probably the only one who believed in his dream, stating that even his maternal grandfather thought Bublé was going to be "an opening act for somebody in Las Vegas".
 He stated he never learned to read and write music, using only emotion to drive his songwriting ability.

 At age 18, Bublé entered a local talent contest and won, but was disqualified by organizer Bev Delich for being underage.
 Delich entered him in the Canadian Youth Talent Search.
 After Bublé won that contest, he asked Delich to be his manager.
 Delich represented him for the next seven years, during which Bublé worked diligently at any job that came along: clubs, conventions, cruise ships, hotel lounges, shopping malls, and talent shows.

-In 1996, Bublé appeared in TV's Death Game (aka Mortal Challenge) as a Drome Groupie.
+In 1996, Bublé appeared in TV's Death Game (also known as Mortal Challenge) as a Drome Groupie.
 Also in 1996, he appeared (uncredited) in two episodes of The X-Files as a member of a submarine crew.
 His first national TV performance was on a 1997 award-winning Bravo! documentary titled Big Band Boom!, directed by Mark Glover Masterson.
 Beginning in 1997, he became a frequent guest on Vicki Gabereau's national talk show on the CTV network.
 During its first season, the Vancouver-based programme aired live, which ultimately worked in Bublé's favour.
 When a scheduled guest was forced to cancel, the show's music producer often asked Bublé to fill in at the last minute.
 The Gabereau appearances provided Bublé with great exposure, but they also helped the singer hone his television skills as a performer and as an interview guest.
 In a mutual show of gratitude, Bublé appeared on the final Gabereau show in 2005, along with Jann Arden and Elvis Costello.